|

 Back to top of document

-What is napa leather ?
+What is nappa leather ?

 I am trying to avoid getting technical in here, but most fashion garments